Winter wren: Description

 Small tail is often cocked above its back, and short neck gives the appearance of a small brown ball.
 Rufous brown above, grayer below, barred with darker brown and gray, even on wings and tail.
-The bill is dark brown, the legs pale brown.
+The bill is dark brown, and the legs are pale brown.
 Young birds are less distinctly barred.
 Most are identifiable by the pale "eyebrows" over their eyes.